llmonpy/llmonpy/README.md

 ```

 Tourneys, Cycles, and GARs require several models to be available.
 To make this easier for new users, these tests just
-require the FIREWORKS_API_KEY.
-I chose Fireworks.ai as the default provider because they have a large number of fast,
+require the FIREWORKS_API_KEY and OPENAI_API_KEY.
+I chose Fireworks.ai and OpenAI as the default providers because they have a
-high-quality models available.
+large number of fast, high-quality models available.

 To test the tourneys, you can use the following command (it will cost about $0.03 or less):